xaviermonin/ControlTower/README.md

 # ControlTower

+This project provides some hack tools for local network:

+- Hosts scan

+  Scan hosts by using arp.
+Provides optionnal name resolution.
-Man in the middle.
-Provide Hosts scan, ARP Poisoning, Router and DNS Poisoning.
+- Man in the middle

+  Intercept traffic between 2 hosts.
+- ARP Poisoning

+  Modify ARP table of the target.
+- Router

+- DNS Poisoning

+  Modify DNS target.
+Must be used with MITM.
+- Arp communicator

+  Sending messages stealthily between 2 hosts using ARP.

+# Prerequisites
 Control Tower need NPCap or WinPCap and must be started with privilege elevation (UAC).

-## In use
+## Screenshots

 ### Host scan